When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Introduction

 We identify a mechanism that reconciles this tension: the \textbf{selection bottleneck}.
 Whether a diverse team's high-variance candidate pool is an asset or a liability depends entirely on how those candidates are aggregated.
 A synthesis-based aggregator---the method both prior works employed---compresses all candidates into one blended response, forfeiting the advantage of having generated a standout candidate.
 A selection-based aggregator evaluates candidates individually and picks the best, exploiting exactly the variance that synthesis wastes.
 The distinction is not a nuance; it is the dominant factor determining whether diversity helps.

 In a targeted experiment crossing team composition with aggregation mechanism across 42 tasks spanning seven categories, we observe a crossover.
 A diverse team dramatically outperforms a homogeneous team under judge-based selection, but the same diverse team provides no advantage under majority voting.
 The largest effect in our data is the comparison practitioners most need: judge-based selection versus MoA-style synthesis.
 Selection wins in every single one of the 42 tasks across all 7 categories.
 The synthesis approach, far from combining the best of multiple agents, produces outputs that lose to a single-model baseline over 80\% of the time.
+Win rates reported throughout this paper are Bradley--Terry-corrected (BT-WR; formally defined in Section~\ref{sec:metric}).
 The apparent paradox may dissolve: Li et al.\ and Wang et al.\ each describe one side of a crossover governed by aggregator quality.

 A simple linear model makes this precise.
 We define a selector quality parameter $s \in [0,1]$ and obtain a crossover threshold $s^*$ below which diversity hurts and above which it helps (Proposition~\ref{prop:bottleneck}).
 The model predicts that selector quality should have no effect for homogeneous teams, consistent with the observed near-chance performance of the homogeneous cell in our data.
 When all candidates are drawn from the same distribution, there is nothing for even a perfect selector to exploit.
 Figure~\ref{fig:bottleneck} illustrates the crossover geometry.